-It is worth mentioning that the IoTSF document Contemporary use of Vulnerability disclosure in IoT7 released in Nov 2021, has also mentioned this technical report.
-IoTSF has https://www.tec.gov.in/pdf/M2M/TR_National%20Trust%20Center_TEC%2031188_2022.pdf given a number of recommendations including to mandate the vulnerability reporting as part of regulatory framework.
+It is worth mentioning that the IoTSF document Contemporary use of Vulnerability disclosure in IoT released in Nov 2021, has also mentioned this technical report.
+IoTSF has given a number of recommendations including to mandate the vulnerability reporting as part of regulatory framework.